getreu/tp-note/docs/source/tpnote--manpage.md

 ### The clipboard contains a string with a YAML header

-Example: `<path>` is a directory, the clipboard is not empty and it contains the string: "`---\ntitle: Todo\nfile_ext: mdtxt\n---\n\nnothing`".
+Example: '`<path>`' is a directory, the clipboard is not empty and contains the string: "`---\ntitle: Todo\nfile_ext: mdtxt\n---\n\nnothing`".

 ```sh